EROTICSUBLIME_043 crop.jpeg

 The specific design of each blossom derives from the data represented in wind roses pertaining to the site.

-The exhibition won Best Installation Design at The Australian Interior Design Awards.
+The exhibition won Best Installation Design at The Australian Interior Design Awards and Best Temporary Design at the World Architecture Festival.

 Resources: